Mission of Gravity: Reputation

-The story is “noteworthy not only as an impressive piece of planet-building, but as the first SF novel built on actual observational data involving another possible solar system”,:170 making it an early and often-praised example of macrocosmic worldbuilding hard science fiction.
+The story is “noteworthy not only as an impressive piece of planet-building, but as the first SF novel built on actual observational data involving another possible solar system”, making it an early and often-praised example of macrocosmic worldbuilding hard science fiction.
 Although Clement has stated that his original calculations concerning the polar gravity of Mesklin were inaccurate — he later estimated the polar gravity should have been approximately 250 g instead of 700 — the exploration of what existence might be like in such extreme conditions is detailed, convincing, and persuasive.
 The novel is frequently invoked in discussions of the sense of wonder, the sensation of dawning comprehension and understanding of a larger context for a given experience, that many readers of science fiction point to as the reason why they pursue the genre.

 The personalities of Clement's alien characters have been criticized as being "too human" or not "alien enough", as failing to be, in the words of John W. Campbell "something that thinks as well as a man, but not like a man".

+Analysis

+Neil Barron identified the story as displaying several characteristics of the classical epics such as beginning in medias res and a divine intervention of sorts by the assistance provided to the Mesklinites by the human character Lackland.